About the Defense Base Act Case Summary Reports

-The LCMS categorizes cases into 6 types based on the type of compensation that may be payable.
+The OWCP categorizes cases into the above 6 types based on the type of compensation that may be payable.
 The codes do not indicate that compensation is being paid or has been paid, only that compensation may be payable.

 Lost time compensation is not payable in cases with no lost time (NLT) or lost time of three days of less (LT0).
 Compensation for disability is payable if there is lost time of 4 days or more (LT4).
 Included in the LT4 category are cases in which time loss compensation is not paid but where either a scheduled award or a lump sum settlement is payable or paid.
 Click here for more information about the different types of Disability Benefits under the Act.

 All death cases are coded DEA.